We have information you must know before you buy the Sierra 1500.

 A cargo management system is available for the bed with side rails and various cargo-carrying and cargo-controlling boxes and dividers and tie-downs.

-The pure pickup, as it's called, has a unique dashboard that is more driver-oriented and has larger switchgear and door handles that are designed to be easily manipulated by those wearing work gloves.
+The pure pickup, as it's called, has a unique dashboard that is more driver-oriented and has large switchgear and door handles that are designed to be easily manipulated by those wearing work gloves.
 The pure pickup interior includes a 40/20/40 split front bench seat with the center section folding down to provide a large storage compartment and wide armrest.

 The SLT's SUV-style luxury-oriented interior puts audio and ventilation system controls more easily within reach of the front-seat passenger and has two front bucket seats with a fixed center console with assorted storage compartments.

-Access to the rear seating area of the extended cab is eased by rear-hinged doors that open to nearly flush with the bed sides.
-Sitting in the back seat of the extended cab is made more pleasant thanks to the fact that the windows in the rear access doors power fully down.
+Access to the rear seating area of the Extended Cab is eased by rear-hinged doors that open to nearly flush with the bed sides.
+Sitting in the back seat of the Extended Cab is made more pleasant thanks to the fact that the windows in the rear access doors power fully down.

 The GMC Sierra is an excellent choice among full-size pickups.
 Those who plan to use their trucks for commuting to work, carrying lots of family members and towing boats, may prefer the SUV-style interior, while those who use their trucks primarily as working tools likely will opt for the more utilitarian-oriented pure pickup design.
+We like the Sierra SLT Crew Cab for towing car trailers.

 Build and price your dream GMC Sierra 1500 in just a few easy steps.